-- 1 From Sentinel Main, click Storage > Data Synchronization. - 2 Click Create to create a new data synchronization policy. - 3 Use the following information to create the data synchronization policy:
+- 1 Log in to Sentinel as a user in the administrator role. - 2 From Sentinel Main, click Storage > Data Synchronization.

+- 3 Click Create to create a new data synchronization policy. - 4 Use the following information to create the data synchronization policy: